 9. Modelling Professional Development: A One Year Projection

-In the Events section of the Gateway, teachers and students can see upcoming conferences, roundtables, open meetings, webinars, and webcasts pertaining to the global accountancy profession.
+In the Events section of the IFAC website, teachers and students can see upcoming conferences, roundtables, open meetings, webinars, and webcasts pertaining to the global accountancy profession.
 A fun exercise for students is to allocate each one an annual budget for training, continuing education, and professional development.
 Based on their interests and learning preferences, they can model a professional development plan based on their selection of events.

 Many More Possibilities—Reach Out for Guidance